 Money laundering is the process by which funds generated through criminal activity (such as terrorism, corruption, drug dealing or trafficking, fraud, etc.) are processed through commercial transactions in order to conceal the source of the proceeds, avoid reporting requirements or evade taxes.
-The Company, in no circumstances, wants to be used by individuals or groups engaged in criminal activity.
+As a Company, we do not want to be used by those engaged in criminal activity.
 We must therefore apply the appropriate level of due diligence prior to entering into a relationship with a client or other third parties.
 We are also required to recognize and monitor potential warning signs that could help detect unusual and suspicious activities.